 The severity and length of computer vision syndrome symptoms depends on how long you stare at the computer, your posture, lighting, glare, the angle of the monitor, and whether or not you have other diagnosed or undiagnosed vision problems.
 If you already suffer from astigmatism, farsightedness, presbyopia, aging eyes, and/or diabetic eye problems, your computer vision symptoms may worsen.
 This can even be the case if you already have prescription contacts or glasses.
 Many regular eyeglasses and contact lenses are not designed to deflect the problems caused by computer screens.

-Dr. BROWN will take your symptoms, pre-existing conditions, and potential undiagnosed conditions into account as he performs the following eye tests:
+Dr. Stephens will take your symptoms, pre-existing conditions, and potential undiagnosed conditions into account as he performs the following eye tests:

 - Visual acuity—Measures the quality of your current vision.